ssbanerjee/RQG-Notes/content/Brao'Drana Reborn/Campaign/People/NPCs/Brother Thimul.md

 Very old, one of the few that lived before the Severance.
 A well-travelled, funny man.
 Claims he knew the Heroes of the Third Age.

-The middle waged woman at the [[Temple on a Hill]] suggests Anjali seeks Brother Thimul out if he wants to look at the stars [^1].
+The middle waged woman at the [[Temple of The Weaver]] suggests Anjali seeks Brother Thimul out if he wants to look at the stars [^1].

 [^1] [[Session 9]]